Hasatori/Testspector/doc/Practices.md

 Best practices for code coverage are as follows:

-- Do not define tests for primitive behavior
+- Do not define tests for primitive behaviour

 - Implement both happy and sad tests